Modification Date: 2019-06-19 10:37:09

 |Rate (C)||Temp (C)||Hold (Min)||Step|

-While many glazes of this type do not have a proper balance of MgO and do not melt to create a stable glass, this one has a very silky surface yet resists staining and cutlery marking (the vast majority of others have some cutlery marking problems).
-An alternative recipe using Ravenscrag Slip is also available.
-It has very similar chemistry.
+Many dolomite (or talc) matte glazes do not have a proper chemistry balance and do not melt to a stable glass; crazing, cutlery marking and staining are common problems.
+This one, by contrast, has a very silky surface yet exhibits none of these problems.
+An alternative recipe (but very similar chemistry) using Ravenscrag Slip is also available.

 This bamboo glaze (made by adding 4% tin and 1% iron oxide (left) and 0.5% iron oxide (right) to the G2571A base recipe) amplifies the iron speckle in the body beneath (Plainsman H443).
 Unfortunately this looks good and but is not very functional.
 The body is quite porous (5% water absorption), this is necessary for the mottled brown visual effect.